Micheál Martin: Taoiseach (2025–present)

 At the 2024 general election, Martin was re-elected to the Dáil.
 Martin was awarded "Politician of the Year" by the Journal for his performance and election result.
 He was elected again as Taoiseach in a 95–76 vote by the Dáil on 23 January 2025 following a coalition agreement between Fianna Fáil, Fine Gael and with the support of several independent TDs.

 In March 2025, Martin condemned the renewed Israeli attacks on the Gaza Strip and called on all parties to respect the ceasefire and the agreement to release hostages.

+Following the poor performance of Fianna Fáil in the 2025 presidential election, senior TDs Willie O'Dea, Seán Ó Fearghaíl and Pat 'the Cope' Gallagher issued a statement criticising Martin's handling of the campaign and its aftermath, with reference to "the top-down autocratic style of politics" within the internal culture of the party.